guillermooo/sublime-undocs/source/basic_concepts.rst

 This information is mainly useful for dinosaurs and people who like to drop the term RSI in conversations.
-Vi is an ancient modal editor that lets the user perform all operation from the keyboard.
+Vi is an ancient modal editor that lets the user perform all operations from the keyboard.
 Vim, a modern version of vi, is still in widespread use.

 Sublime Text provides vi emulation through the *Vintage* package.
 The Vintage